ONSgeo/Area_Classification/README.md

 ## Methodology / process description

+### Set Up

+A Local Authority Districts Names and Codes in the UK Lookup is required to convert between are names and area codes.
+Download a the look up from the [ONS Open Geography Portal](https://geoportal.statistics.gov.uk/).
+We used [Local Authority Districts (December 2022) Names and Codes in the UK](https://geoportal.statistics.gov.uk/datasets/42af123c4663466496dafb4c8fcb0c82_0/explore).
+This CSV should be saved into the repo data folder, if saved elsewhere update the file path in the config.yaml.

 ### Census 2021 Output Areas (legacy ReadME)
 This repository contains code to download and clean all Output Area level data for the England and Wales 2021 Census.